RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ## Workflow

 ### General Workflow
 In the last stage of our project, a bit has changed when it comes to our general workflow.
-As before we have continued holding two meetings a week.
-As the deadline has approached these meetings have gotten longer and longer,in order to finish our application on time before the deadline.
-As with deliverable 2, we started this last stage by looking at the feedback we had received from the previous deliverable, before starting looking at the requirements for deliverable 3.
-What has changed is that we have made greater use of pair-programming, and agile methods like the Scrum framework, which I will come back to.
+As before, we have continued holding two meetings a week.
+As the deadline has approached these meetings have gotten longer and longer, in order to finish our application on time before the deadline.
+As with deliverable 2, we started this last stage by looking at the feedback we had received from the previous deliverable, before starting to look at the requirements for deliverable 3.
+During our last deliverable we have made greater use of pair-programming, and agile methods like the Scrum framework, which we will come back to.

 ### Issues
 For this last deliverable, we have created issues according to the feedback we received from the previous deliverable.
 This has helped us deal with these issues in a structured and orderly manner.
 Next, we started making issues with the requirements for deliverable 3.
-Making every issue as concrete as possible, making it as easy as possible for the developer to deal with.
-This has also made sure that every issue is dealt with in accordance with the issues level of importance.
-Most issues we have made has been marked with a label stating the importance and degree of urgency, always making it clear what issues should be the top priority.
+Making every issue as concrete as possible with a well-defined scope, making it as easy as possible for the developer to deal with.Furthermore, we have made sure that every issue is dealt with in accordance with the issues level of importance.
+Most issues have been marked with a label stating the importance and degree of urgency, always making it clear what issues should be the top priority.

 ### Branching
 We have continued to use branching diligently throughout the project until the end.
 This last deliverable is no exception.
 As with previous deliverables we have used the same strategy when it comes to branching.
 This is described in the first deliverable and the [Developer Guide](/DEVELOPER_GUIDE.md).
-Our master branch houses our production-ready code,  All issues are branched into their own branch to minimize conflicts and securing that the master branch is always working.
+Our master branch houses our production-ready code, and each issue is branched out from master into their own separate branch.
+By working on separate branches it becomes easier to maintain the correct changes while minimizing the risk of overwriting each other by accident.
 We have continued to adopt the same good practices as with previous deliverables.
 This includes:

 - Creating merge requests when an issue is finished, having at least one team member review and approve the code before being able to merge with `master`.